kdpo/Storage_Dapp/README.md

 ## Introduction

-This is an example of simple CRUD DApp, a decentralized application running on Ethereum blockchain.
+This is a Decentralized Application for storing ```.txt files``` running on Ethereum blockchain.
 The application is composed of two main parts:
-- The backend, running on the blockchain with a smart contract (in Solidity);
+- The backend, running on the blockchain with a smart contract in __Solidity__;
-- The frontend, made in React and connected to the blockchain to allow CRUD operations.
+- The frontend, made in __React__ and connected to the blockchain.

+### Basic Functionalities

+* Upload - add new files to the blockchain.
+* Read - retrieve every file information on the blockchain.
+* Update - update by replacing the file through re-uploading.
+* Delete - delete files.

+### Features to be added

+* Download a file.
+* Persistent Tracking?
+* Only an owner of the file should be allowed to delete it.

+The system is able to track changes on the file.
+It is also capable of knowing whether a file has been tampered (unauthorized modification).

 You can clone the repository on your computer and run the project, but you'll need to have some tools installed on your computer.

 ## Requirements

-As mentioned above, you need to satisfy the requirements to run this application.
-You need to have installed on your computer:
+You need to have the following installed:
 - [Node.js](https://nodejs.org/en/)
 - [npm](https://www.npmjs.com/)
 - [truffle](https://www.trufflesuite.com/) --> a Solidity framework, made in Node.js, that you can simply install with npm